 Yes!
 Just cook as per the recipe but keep the salad separately.
 Leftovers will keep in the fridge for 2 weeks or can be frozen.
 To serve, warm in the oven 250C / 480C for 15 minutes or until everything is hot.

-More Simple Zucchini Recipes
+More Simple Recipes like Zucchini Parmigiana

 - One Pot Beef, Zucchini & Cashew Stir Fry

 - Moist Chocolate & Zucchini Cake

 - Do You Need a Spiralizer?+ Zucchini Laksa